 Bus punctuality surveys undertaken between 2010 and 2020 have assessed punctuality against four key indicators, summarised in Table 2-3.
+No punctuality surveys have been carried out since 2020 but we hope this survey work will resume in 2023.

 No. Description Target 1 The percentage of buses starting their route on time >95% 2 The percentage of buses on time at intermediate 'Timing Points' 70-90% 3 The percentage of buses on time at 'Non-Timing Points' Not set 4 The average Excess Waiting Time (EWT) of frequent service bus routes (services with a <1.25 minutes headway of less than 10 minutes).